theinfosecguy/dependaware-test/README.md

 - Creates pull requests for each updated dependency with detailed titles and descriptions
 - Easy integration with GitHub Actions
 - Adds the "dependencies" label to the pull requests
+- Runs tests for each pull request and updates the PR description with the test results
+- Supports manually triggering the workflows or configuring them to run automatically
+- Handles existing pull requests gracefully without causing job failures

 ## Prerequisites
 - A GitHub repository with an NPM project